jamesheald/COIN/README.md

 legend('state feedback','adaptation')
 ```
 ### Integrating out observation noise
-The state feedback is the perturbation plus random observation noise.
-In general, the actual observation noise that a participant perceives is unknown to us.
+The actual observation noise that a participant perceives is unknown.
 The R property can be used to perform multiple runs of the simulation&mdash;each conditioned on a different random sequence of observation noise.
 For example, to perform 2 runs:
 ```
 obj.R = 2;
 [S,w] = obj.run_COIN;